SoSly/forge/documents/nivenomicon.md

 <img src="https://media-waterdeep.cursecdn.com/attachments/0/628/halflingintro.png" class=top-full-image style="width: 200%; left: auto; right: 0;" />
 <div class=wide style="height: 350px;"></div>

-love discovering new things, even simple things, such as an exotic food or an unfamiliar style of clothing.
+and home, harboring few dreams of gold or glory.
+Even adventurers among them usually venture into the world for reasons of community, friendship, wanderlust, or curiosity.
+They love discovering new things, even simple things, such as an exotic food or an unfamiliar style of clothing.

 Halflings are easily moved to pity and hate to see any living thing suffer.
 They are generous, happily sharing what they have even in lean times.